Classics

 Classics graduates may choose to study a Masters or PhD in classics or related subjects, such as classical archaeology, ancient history, and Greek and Latin languages and literature.
 Becoming a specialist in an academic discipline, particularly at PhD level, can be the first step towards getting an academic job as a lecturer/researcher.

 Other classics graduates opt for more vocational courses, generally at Masters level, such as museum studies or records and archive management.
-Further training is also necessary for a move into professions such as law, teaching, librarianship or accountancy.
+Some use the option of further study to move into professions such as law, teaching, librarianship or accountancy.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in classics.